Jason-Hargrove/100-days-of-code-part-4/README.md

 ### Day 55: June 20, 2024

-# Day 55 of 100 Days of Code: x
+# Day 55 of 100 Days of Code: Diving into NumPy for Data Analysis

 ## Today's Progress

-x
+Arrays with NumPy.

+I learned about the powerful capabilities of NumPy and started creating my own NumPy arrays.

 ## Thoughts

-x
+Understanding how to effectively create and manipulate arrays opens up numerous possibilities for optimizing data analysis.

 ## Hashtags